 Senior Judge - Pauline Drake

-Judge Drake has always been involved with the County Court Conference of Judges.She currently serves as Vice-Chair of the Education Committee.
-She chairs the Professionalism Committee and has actively been involved with professionalism in the Florida Bar and Jacksonville Bar Association.
+Judge Drake was involved with the County Court Conference of Judges.
+She currently serves as Vice-Chair of the Education Committee.
+She chairs the Professionalism Committee and has actively been involved with professionalism in The Florida Bar and Jacksonville Bar Association.
 She actively participates in Justice Teaching in the public school system and volunteers with various civil organizations.

 Kelly Eckley-Moulder

-Judge Kelly Eckley-Moulder was appointed to the Duval County Court bench in April of 2016.
+Judge Kelly Eckley-Moulder was appointed to the Duval County Court bench in April 2016.
 She graduated from Florida State University in 1998 with degrees in Criminology and Psychology and received her law degree from the University of Dayton School of Law in 2001.
 She began her career in Miami, Florida as an Assistant State Attorney from 2001-2005 and then practiced civil litigation from 2005-2007.
 In 2007, she was hired by the Florida Attorney General’s Office of Statewide Prosecution where she rose to the position of North Florida Bureau Chief before taking the bench in 2016.

 Steven M. Fahlgren